StuDocu/cacheable-entities/README.md

 ```
 ### Async cache default value

-When using `AsyncCache` utility, it will return null if the cache is nonexistent yet.
+When using `AsyncCache` utility, it will return null if the cached yet.
 In some cases, you might need to change the default value.

 All you need to do is make the cacheable entity implement the following interface `StuDocu\CacheableEntities\Contracts\SupportDefaultCacheValue`.